Skip to Content

 Beet Greens Smoothie

-Get in your greens with the best beet greens smoothie ever!
+Load up on greens with this beet greens smoothie!
 The healthy green smoothie recipe is a great way to use leftover beet greens from making your favorite beetroot recipes like cucumber and beet salad, beetroot dip, or watermelon beet salad.

 Beet greens smoothie in a drinking glass.